TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-synapselink-connectivity.md

 # Azure Synapse Link for Azure Cosmos DB - Connectivity

-Most users are able to resolve their Azure Synapse Link for Azure Cosmos DB issues using the steps below.
+Most users are able to resolve their Azure Synapse Link for Azure Cosmos DB issues using the following steps.

 ## **Recommended Steps**